Sophia Durant: Muscogee Creek War

-During the War of 1812, a movement within the Native American populations, sought a return to traditional customs and lifestyles, rejecting the Euro-American "civilization" process.
+During the War of 1812, a movement within the Native American populations sought a return to traditional customs and lifestyles, rejecting the Euro-American "civilization" process.
 The Shawnee prophet Tenskwatawa advocated a revitalization of Native cultures through purification and militancy against Americans encroaching on indigenous lands.
 He gained followers from a segment of the members of the Muscogee Confederacy, and though the line was not rigid, Upper Creeks tended toward his teachings more than Lower Creeks.
 Other prophets emerged within the Muscogee, such as Josiah Francis (Hillis Hadjo), who converted many Muscogee to their cause, including Peter McQueen, who married Sophia's daughter Betsy, and William Weatherford, one of the children of Seyoh Weatherford.
 Early in 1813, the discontent erupted into a civil war within the Muscogee Confederacy.
-Those that followed the prophets and rejected Americanization were known as Red Sticks.
+Those who followed the prophets and rejected Americanization were known as Red Sticks.
 Three of Sophia's children sided with the Red Sticks in the conflict — Betsy, John, and Sandy.
-The Tenesaw community was one of the main targets of the Red Sticks and was completely destroyed during the conflict.
+The Tenesaw community was one of the main targets of the Red Sticks and was destroyed during the conflict.
 Benjamin Durant died during the Fort Mims massacre on August 30, 1813.
 Sophia was captured and taken hostage by the Red Sticks.
-Along with ten other mixed-blood people who had been friendly to whites, on December 23, she was tied to stakes and wood was piled around them.
+Along with ten other mixed-blood people who had been friendly to whites, on December 23, she was tied to stakes, and wood was piled around them.
 The arrival of General J. F. H. Claiborne and his troops, at Econochaca prevented the captives from being burned and Sophia was freed.